-All parties are entitled to an advisor of their choosing to guide and accompany them throughout a complaint resolution process.
-The advisor may be a friend, mentor, family member, attorney, or any other supporter a party chooses to advise them that is available 12.
-The College maintains a pool of (non-attorney) advisors who are available to parties.
+All parties are entitled to an advisor of their choosing to guide and accompany them through all resolution processes.
+The advisor may be a friend, mentor, family member, attorney, or any other supporter a party chooses to advise them that is available.
+The College maintains a pool of (non-attorney) advisors who are available.
 A list of said advisors will be provided during the intake process.
-No College official is required to serve as an advisor if they choose not to do so.
+College officials are not required to serve as an advisor if they choose not to do so.
 Outside advisors can request to be trained by the College.
-Parties may elect to change advisors during the process by providing timely notification to the Title IX